Trade policy of South Korea

 This article is intended to give an overview of the trade policy of South Korea.
 In 1945 Korea was liberated from the Empire of Japan at the end of World War II.
 A destructive drought in 1958 forced Korea to import large amounts of food grains.
-In 1950, the Korean war (a war between the Republic of Korea and the Democratic People's Republic of Korea) broke out, which destroyed more than two-thirds of the nation's production facilities and most of its infrastructure.
+In 1950, the Korean War (a war between the Republic of Korea and the Democratic People's Republic of Korea) broke out, which destroyed more than two-thirds of the nation's production facilities and most of its infrastructure.
 Trade policy of South Korea has taken many shifts, from import substitution to globalization and there has been significant impact on the economy for the same.

 Post Independence – Asian Financial Crisis

-Throughout the 1950s Korea was underdeveloped and its 60 percent of the population was employed in farming activities.
+Throughout the 1950s Korea was underdeveloped and 60 percent of its population was employed in farming activities.
 Foreign policy during that time focused on securing maximum foreign aid.
 Foreign aid comprised almost half the national budget through 1960.
 Foreign assistance was allowed only for the import of basic goods which was necessary for economy to survive, while exports were minimal.
 During that time, U.S. aborted its plans to provide $500 million in investment for development because of the political turmoil.

 Reduction in foreign aid hit import – dependent industries by cutting the supply of raw materials leading to economic downturn.
 Materials which were essential for rehabilitation of country like cement and steel were produced domestically to reduce dependence on imports.

 To earn foreign currency Korea also sold few natural resources overseas.
 But the earnings were small.
 There was no formal trade policy at that time.

 In 1962, Korea embarked on a massive industrialization based on exports.
 An export centric development strategy was introduced, and exports of labor – intensive, light manufactured goods were aggressively promoted.
 Financial incentives such as tax – free imports of raw materials encouraged the production of export goods, stimulating the growth in textile and electrical machine industries.
 Korea had comparative advantage in these industries which absorbed well educated and highly motivated workers at low wages.
 The primary goal of export promotion was to earn foreign currency, obviously imports were discouraged.
 Trade grew from US$500 million in 1962 to US$2.8 billion in 1970.
 In percentage point trade grew at 40.8 percent during the 1960s.